 Surrogacy agencies in UK can assist surrogates in locating IPs and vice versa.
-Joining a support group might also assist you to mitigate the risks associated with surrogacy for heterosexual couples in UK.
+Joining a support group might also assist you to mitigate the risks associated with surrogacy for heterosexual couples.
 All new members are subjected to several tests (including medical and DBS) with the goal of providing assistance throughout the surrogacy process.
 Each organization has its own set of procedures for assisting in surrogacy.

-Still, it’s always suggested to get on board with a trusted and reputed name like surrogacy consultancy that comes along with all the right experience and knowledge to help you during your respective surrogacy journey.
+Still, it’s always suggested to get on board with a trusted and reputed name like Surrogacy Consultancy which comes along with all the right experience and knowledge to help you during your respective surrogacy journey.

-Legal implications associated with surrogacy for heterosexual couples in UK
+Legal implications associated with surrogacy for heterosexual couples in the UK

-Being an intended parent, you must stay aware of the legal implications involved during surrogacy for heterosexual couples in UK.
-Surrogacy is legal in the United Kingdom; however surrogacy agreements are not legally binding.
+Being an intended parent, you must stay aware of the legal implications involved during surrogacy for heterosexual couples.
+Surrogacy is legal in the United Kingdom; however, surrogacy agreements are not legally binding.
 The Surrogacy Arrangements Act of 1985 makes it clear that advertising that you are looking for a surrogate or that you are a possible surrogate looking for IP is illegal.